xijuan-hdu/MFMCGCN/README.md

-# Multi-Feature and Multi-Channel GCNs for Aspect Based Sentiment Analysisk
+# Multi-Feature and Multi-Channel GCNs for Aspect Based Sentiment Analysis

 This repository contains the code for the paper "Multi-Feature and Multi-Channel GCNs for Aspect Based Sentiment Analysis".
 Please cite our paper and kindly give a star for this repository if you use this code.